 A show Pomeranian breeder breeds dogs conforming closely to the Pomeranian breed standard.
 You can expect a pup purchased from someone showing their dogs to be a short nose Pomeranian and this tiny Pomeranian dog should mature between 2 to 2.5 kilos.

-Ask the breeder about health testing, are the parents champions and DNA profiling?
+Ask the breeder about health testing, whether the parents are champions and DNA profiling.

 What Does a Teacup Pomeranian Look Like?

-I have found after talking with people, who email asking if I have a teacup Pomeranian puppy for sale, these buyers wish to purchase a correct show type Pomeranian puppy.
+After talking with people who email asking if I have a teacup Pomeranian puppy for sale, I have found that these buyers wish to purchase a correct show-type puppy.

 Let’s Clear Up Confusion About Adult Teacup Pomeranian Size

 The present Pomeranian standard states the Pomeranian should be within the following weight: